apioo/fusio-apps-developer/README.md

-# Fusio-Consumer
+# Fusio Developer

-This is the Fusio developer application which provides a basic developer portal for the users of your API.
+This repository contains the Fusio developer Angular app which allows you to easily on-board external developers by providing a fronted where external developer can register to consume your API.
 More information about Fusio at: https://www.fusio-project.org